Netscape to Outlook Transfer – User’s Manual

 To do this, click the “…” Browse button.

 - The detected folder is displayed in the Source Folder field.
-Now click the “Find Storages” button and the program will search for actual mailbox files.
+Now click the “Scan Folder” button and the program will search for actual mailbox files.
 The result is displayed immediately:

 Finally, all the messages, attachments and conversation threads from your Netscape Mail are transferred to Microsoft Outlook.
-As you see, with Netscape to Outlook Transfer this process is much simpler than it would take if you did this manually.
+As you see, with Netscape to Outlook Transfer the process of import Netscape mail into Outlook is much simpler than it would take if you did this manually.
 Enjoy!